z-zang/lm-code-intro-react-router-fakelandia/docs/activity_1.md

 👉 Add react-router components and define routes which render the correct dummy components when you navigate to the URLs for your homepage, and a misdemeanours page, and a confession page.

 (You will have to choose these URLs when you define your routes!)

+🛑 For now, don't think about the server or accessing the real data.
+We're just setting up a structure for the website.

 👉 How does your app handle a mistyped route?
 Can you add a nice default 404 route defined in its own component?